Braided distributivity: BD categories

 In the names of the hexagon conditions, ``in front of'' and ``behind'' refer to the customary picture of braided commutativity in terms of geometric braids (the same picture that gave the name ``braided'' to this weakening of symmetry).

-Before turning to the last group of coherence conditions, the ones that involve distributivity, we make some comments to relate our version of these conditions to the version given by Laplaza in \cite{Laplaza}.
-Laplaza's description of distributivity includes, along with morphisms for ``distributivity from the left'' (what we called $\delta_{A,B,C}$ and $\eps_A$ above), similar morphisms for distributivity on the right, $(B\oplus C)\otimes A\cong (B\otimes A)\oplus(C\otimes A)$ and $0\otimes A\cong0$.
+Before turning to the last group of axioms, the ones that involve distributivity, we make some comments to relate our axioms to the isomorphism-bound version of Laplaza's coherence conditions in \cite{Laplaza}.
+Laplaza's description of distributivity includes, along with morphisms for ``distributivity from the left'' (what we called $\delta_{A,B,C}$ and $\eps_A$ above), similar morphisms for distributivity from the right, $(B\oplus C)\otimes A\cong (B\otimes A)\oplus(C\otimes A)$ and $0\otimes A\cong0$.
 His coherence conditions II and XV say that these right-distributivity morphisms are, as one might expect, obtainable from the left ones by means of commutativity of $\otimes$.
 We have chosen to take only the left morphisms as primitive and to regard the right ones as being defined from the left ones and commutativity.
 (In effect, we have chosen to make the set of primitive isomorphisms small rather than symmetrical.)
 So we no longer need Laplaza's coherence conditions II and XV.
 But the fact that we are working with braided rather than symmetric multiplication leads to a complication here, namely, which version of commutativity shall we use to define the right distributivity isomorphisms in terms of the left ones?
-Our first pair of coherence conditions will say that it doesn't matter; both choices lead to the same right distributivity isomorphisms.
-To express these conditions more clearly and succinctly, we introduce the following notation for the braiding.
+Our first pair of axioms will say that it doesn't matter; both choices lead to the same right distributivity isomorphisms.
+To express these requirements more clearly and succinctly, we introduce the following notation for the braiding.

 \begin{notat} $\beta_{X,Y}=\gamma^\otimes_{X,Y}\circ\gamma^\otimes_{Y,X}$. \end{notat}

 Thus $\beta_{X,Y}$ is a isomorphism from $X\otimes Y$ to itself.
 It would be just the identity $1_{X\otimes Y}$ if the multiplicative structure were symmetric; in general, it can be considered a measure of how far a braided structure deviates from symmetry.
 Pictorially, if we imagine $\gamma^\otimes_{X,Y}$ as interchanging $X$ with $Y$ by moving $X$ in front of $Y$, then $\beta_{X,Y}$ moves $X$ all the way around $Y$ back to its initial position, first passing in front of $Y$ and then returning behind $Y$.